mrontio/Innovation-Camp-2025/ictransport/README.md

 1. On your laptop
    1. (Windows) Create a WSL to run Linux commands on (sorry windows users).
    2. Connect to [GlobalProtect](https://sotonproduction.service-now.com/serviceportal?id=kb_article_view&sys_kb_id=f04106b747e4d5583035862c736d43a2).
+      - Remember, you
+        - **MUST** use the same account for Iridis and
+        - **MUST NOT** hand the laptop you're signed in to your teammates.
-   3. Clone this repository
+   4. Clone this repository
       ```
       cd Downloads
       git clone https://github.com/mrontio/Innovation-Camp-2025.git
       cd Innovation-Camp-2025
       ```
-   4. Create a virtial environment just for this.
+   5. Create a virtial environment just for this.
       ```
       python -m venv ~/Downloads/ictransport-venv
       source ~/Downloads/ictransport-venv/bin/activate
       ```
-   5. Install ictransport to the venv
+   6. Install ictransport to the venv
       ```
       pip install -e .
       ```
-   6. Edit [examples/laptop_template.py](./examples/laptop_template.py) with your credentials
+   7. Edit [examples/laptop_template.py](./examples/laptop_template.py) with your credentials
       ```
       pi_username = ""
       pi_address = ""